 Below in our Off grid FAQs are answers to frequently asked questions about off grid energy.
 Building an remote solar power system?
 Make it easier using our online Energy Matter’s System Builder!

 What is a RAPS / off-grid system?

-A RAPS (Remote Access Power System) allows for off-grid operation using batteries for energy storage and is best suited to situations where power is needed during blackouts or premises not connected to the mains electricity grid.
+A RAPS (Remote Access Power System) allows for off-grid operation using batteries for energy storage.
+It best suits situations where power is needed during blackouts or premises not connected to the mains electricity grid.
 They may run on solar power or wind energy.

 How does a remote power system work?

-The DC electricity produced by the wind turbine or solar panel array is routed through wiring to a solar regulator or charge controller, which regulates the charging of the deep cycle battery bank.
-DC appliances can then be run off the battery or via a power inverter to supply standard household appliances with 240 volt electricity.
+The DC electricity from the wind turbine or solar panel array routes through wiring to a solar regulator or charge controller, which regulates the charging of the deep cycle battery bank.
+DC appliances can then run off the battery or via a power inverter to supply standard household appliances with 240 volt electricity.

 How many solar panels will I need?